NickHardeman/ofxMacUtils/README.md

 If you want to use some of the functionality, you need to activate some objective-c functionality.
 Add the following line to the project.xcconfig.
 ![project.xcconfig](https://github.com/NickHardeman/ofxMacUtils/blob/master/ReadMeImages/Screen%20Shot%202015-03-10%20at%204.52.06%20PM.png)

 Any files that will be using ofxMacUtils with OFX_MAC_UTILS_USE_OBJ_C active need to be set to compile as Objective-C++ Source.
 You can do that by selecting the file and changing the type drop down to Objective-C++ Source.
 Don't forget to change main.cpp also!
+If you are still having trouble, try Project > Clean and then build again.
 See image below.
 ![Change source on main.cpp](https://github.com/NickHardeman/ofxMacUtils/blob/master/ReadMeImages/Screen%20Shot%202015-03-10%20at%204.52.31%20PM.png)

 You can also set all the files in your project to compile as Objective-C++ Source in the Build Settings of the project.
 Using this method, you don't have to change each file individually, but all of your files need to be compatible with Objective-C++ (.h, .cpp, .mm, .m, etc.).
 See Image below.